vukicevic/SecureRoom/README.md

 Using SecureRoom locally
 ========================

-Download the latest [ZIP file](https://github.com/vukicevic/SecureRoom/archive/master.zip) of the latest version.
+Download the [ZIP file](https://github.com/vukicevic/SecureRoom/archive/master.zip) of the latest version.
 Extract locally.

 Open index.html in Firefox (version 21 or later).